DevMiser/Lumina_Frame/README.md

 ## Prepare Your Raspberry Pi 4

 These instructions assume you already have a Raspberry Pi 4 set up and running **Raspberry Pi OS (64-bit, Debian Trixie)**.
-If not, use the Raspberry Pi Imager to install it.
-Be sure to use the **64-bit** version — the 32-bit version may produce memory errors.
+If not, use the Raspberry Pi Imager to install it, which is available here: https://www.raspberrypi.com/software/.
+Be sure to use the **64-bit** Debian Trixie version — the 32-bit version may produce memory errors.

 > **Note:** Raspberry Pi OS Trixie is based on Debian 13 with kernel 6.12 LTS and Python 3.13.
 The Raspberry Pi Foundation recommends doing a clean install rather than upgrading in place from a previous release such as Bookworm.
 The Debian OS also often asks for the Pi's password when asked to take certain actions, including many commands that begin with "sudo".
-If asked, type the password for your device and press Enter.
+Whenever asked, type the password for your device and press Enter.

 ### 1. Update Your System